thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 * **Success**: if no error occurred during the attributes or latest telemetry retrieval.
 * **Failure**: connection will be used if:
   * unsupported originator type found;
-  * originator does not have assigned customer.
+  * originator does not have assigned customer;
+  * an unexpected error occurs during the attributes or latest telemetry retrieval.

 **Usage example: smart subway management system**